hardenchant/python-forward-proxy/README.md

 - PROXY_URL – URL which you want to proxy
 - TIMEOUT_SECONDS – non-required, timeout for PROXY_URL connection

-WARNING: not supported headers forwarding (edit main.py:23 for fix for it)
+WARNING: pop some headers on forwarding (edit main.py:23 for fix it)

 #### Deploy